zuzuleinen/consistent-hashing/README.md

 Feel free to [open an issue](https://github.com/zuzuleinen/consistent-hashing/issues/new) or e-mail me at andrey.boar[at]gmail.com.

-If you want to keep in touch connect with me on [LinkedIn](https://www.linkedin.com/in/andrei-boar/).
+If you want to keep in touch, connect with me on [LinkedIn](https://www.linkedin.com/in/andrei-boar/).